paralect/next-starter/README.md

+# This repository is no longer maintained.
+Check [Ship](https://github.com/paralect/ship).

 # Next Starter

 Next starter is what we think an ideal starting point for the most React.JS frontend applications.
 It is based on the following primary technologies: